nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

   </tr>
 </table>

-The datetime when the problem was first encountered.
+The datetime when the Problem was first encountered.

 For example if the patient reported a persistent cough started on the 1st May during a consultation on the 20th May, the onset date would be the 1st May.